k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 #### Vector Database Tools

-- [ ] When using vector database, create the tool for searching there.
+- [ ] When using vector database, create a tool for searching it.

-- [ ] In case self-hosted with Fabric (SQLite or Postgres) have a tool also to load the data.
+- [ ] In case the vector database is self-hosted with Fabric (SQLite or Postgres), implement an additional tool for loading the data.

-  > Consider whether to run the load to vector also in QA and production deployment.
-You may prefer to prepare it during implementation, insert it into a CSV file already vectorized, and then use it in non-dev deployments (as SQLite vector).
+  > Consider whether to run the vector load process in QA and production deployments as well.
+You may prefer to take action during implementation: Store the content in a CSV file that is already vectorized, and then use that file in non-Studio deployments (as an SQLite vector database).
   > This approach is beneficial as it allows you to track changes in GIT and well as perform testing before using it.

 ### Customized Tools